techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 java AssertStuff java -ea AssertStuff

 What is the result?
 (Choose one.)

-a.
-Passed
+A. Passed
 Stuff

-b.
-Stuff
+B. Stuff
 Passed

-c. passed
+C. passed
 An AssertionError is thrown with the word “stuff” added to the stack trace.

-d. passed
+D. passed
 An AssertionError is thrown without the word “stuff” added to the stack trace. e. passed